cancervariants/py-gene-fusions/docs/source/usage.rst

 Validating fusions
 ------------------

 ``fusor.models`` defines classes for fusions, as well as the associated subcomponents described in the `fusions minimal information model <https://fusions.cancervariants.org/en/latest/information_model.html>`_.
-These are implemented as `Pydantic <https://docs.pydantic.dev/latest/>`_, enabling runtime validation.
+These are implemented as `Pydantic <https://docs.pydantic.dev/latest/>`_ classes, enabling runtime validation.
 In this example, a fusion is constructed with only one structural element, even though fusions are defined as `"the joining of two or more genes" <https://fusions.cancervariants.org/en/latest/terminology.html#gene-fusions>`_:

 .. code-block:: pycon